-By now, we are all aware of the positive impact regular exercise has, not only on our physical health and mood but in terms of keeping our minds sharp.
+By now, we are aware of the positive impact exercise has, not only on our physical health but mood.
 Science has shown that even 30 minutes of exercise that raises the heart rate can improve concentration levels and speed of learning.
 But in a technology-centred world, motivating young kids to drag themselves away from the TV or computer screen and run around outside is often easier said than done.

-As a parent, understanding the potential benefits of exercise on your child’s learning is important and although encouraging them to stay physically won’t always be easy, it’ll certainly be worth the effort.
-Here are a few ways to get the job done:
+As a parent, understanding the potential benefits of exercise on your child’s learning is important.
+Although encouraging them to stay physical won’t always be easy, it’ll certainly be worth the effort.
+Here are a tips on how to motivate your child to exercise:

 Telling a child to ‘go for a run’ while you chill on the couch with a cup of coffee isn’t quite going to cut it.
 Young children watch adults around them and will mimic your habits, both the good and the bad.
 It is important for kids to see their parents not only being physically active but having fun in the process.